nxtcapi/IceWare/README.md

 > [!NOTE]
-> IW is not being updated at the moment in cause of the current situation of roblox exploiting.
+> IW is not being updated at the moment in cause of the current situation of roblox exploiting.<br><br>

 <div align="center">